 - A. Crimes; injuries on public property

 - B. DOAs; suicides or attempted suicides

 - C. Overdose or chemical intoxication

 - D. Domestic violence; cardiac calls

-- E. Any call in which the EMD believes immediate assistance by a Police Officer will ensure scene safety, reduce the extent of injuries, or increase the victim's chance of recovery
+- E. Any call in which the dispatcher believes immediate assistance by a Police Officer will reduce the extent of injuries or increase the chance of recovery of the victim

 - F. Citizen or other public agency request